Aaron Douglas (basketball): College career

 He played his first two years of college basketball at Anderson Junior College.
 As a freshman, he was named the most valuable player of the WCJCC Tournament and a member of the all-WCJCC second-team.
 As a sophomore he averaged 18 points per game and led the Trojans to an appearance in the National Junior College Tournament, earning junior college honorable mention All-American and first-team all-WCJCC honors.
 He was selected to the Junior College All-American Game, where he recorded 10 points and 12 assists.

 Douglas transferred to East Tennessee State University, playing for the Buccaneers from 1980 to 1982.
 Initially recruited as a point guard, he led the team with 52 assists during the 1980–81 season.
 However, he was converted to the shooting guard position to fill in for injured teammate Troy Lee Mikell, and became known for his outside shooting.
 He majored in physical education.
+He ended his time at East Tennessee State after 55 games and averaging: 10.9 points, 49% FG, 71% FT and 2.3 rebounds.